WUSTL-Biol4220/home/labs/lab_11.md

 **Where should you store your files?**
 - Use the *home directory for smaller personal files*.
 You should aim to store less than 1GB in your home directory.
 - Use the *scratch directory for working or temporary files* that are generated as part of an analysis.
 For example, your code may need to generate and process 10GB of files to produce a small output file with analyzed results.
-Remember that  need to copy final versions of files to the stable storage directory.
+Remember that you need to copy final versions of files to the stable storage directory.
 - Use the *storage directory for large and important files* that should persist on the filesystem.
 For example, a large 5TB dataset unprocessed raw sequence data that is being analyzed by a team of researchers should be saved in shared storage.